It’s outside business hours and Ashlea Merlo is showing a prospective tenant through a property at Manly, on Sydney’s northern beaches.

 “We want to create lifelong raving fans.”

-When Ashlea started The Property Collab about 18 months ago, covering the Northern Beaches and North Shore in Sydney, she did so with a clear goal in mind.
+When Ashlea started The Property Collab just under two years ago, covering the Northern Beaches and North Shore in Sydney, she did so with a clear goal in mind.

 She wanted to run a boutique agency that offered a personalised approach to property management and not a one-size-fits-all operation.